JTBranch/SecurePasswordManager/README.md

 A secure, cross-platform password manager built in Go with a modern Fyne UI.
 All secrets are encrypted and stored locally with full version history.
 Features include secret editing, version management, and a clean atomic UI design.
 Plans for third party secret conversion and perhaps a browser extension in the future.
 Will always be free, password security should be for everyone.

+## AI-Assisted Development

+This project serves as an **experiment in AI-assisted software development**, exploring how modern AI tools can help build production-quality applications with robust automation, comprehensive testing, and high code quality standards.
+All major architectural decisions, code design patterns, and development direction have been made and supervised by the human developer, with AI assistance used as a productivity tool for implementation.

+The development process leverages AI assistance for:

+- **Architecture Implementation**: Translating architectural decisions into clean, modular patterns (atomic UI design, service layers)
+- **Code Quality**: Automated formatting, linting, static analysis, and comprehensive test coverage
+- **CI/CD Pipeline**: Automated builds, testing, coverage enforcement, and deployment workflows
+- **Best Practices**: Implementing Go conventions, security patterns, and maintainable code structures

+The goal is to demonstrate that AI-assisted development, under proper human guidance and supervision, can produce enterprise-grade software while maintaining code quality, security, and maintainability standards typically expected in production environments.

 ## Features

 - **Secure Local Storage**: AES encrypted secrets stored locally